No Valid Driver’s License Attorney in Florida

 What happens if I drive with a no valid drivers license in Florida?

 While you might not think driving without a license in Florida is a serious offense, it carries serious penalties.
 You could face up to 60 days in jail, and a fine of up to $500.
 Even worse, being convicted could give you a permanent criminal record.
-That is why having the experienced driver’s license attorneys at The Traffic Law Firm on your side is so important.
+That is why having the experienced driver’s license attorneys at Rivas & Associates, P.A. on your side is so important.

 Why am I getting charged with not having a valid driver’s license in Florida?